Appendix A: Types of corrective action

 - The hearing body (executive committee or designated sub-committee) will appoint a hearing officer, who may be a member of the hearing body or may be an outsider.

-- The college will proceed first with its proofs (documents, testimony, and other evidence).
+- The University will proceed first with its proofs (documents, testimony, and other evidence).
 The staff member may cross-examine any witnesses and respond to such other evidence.

-- At the conclusion of the college’s presentation, the terminated staff member may present proofs (documents, testimony, and other evidence), and the college’s representatives may cross-examine and respond.
+- At the conclusion of the university’s presentation, the terminated staff member may present proofs (documents, testimony, and other evidence), and the university’s representatives may cross-examine and respond.

-- Further rebuttal by the college and/or the terminated staff member will be at the discretion of the hearing body.
+- Further rebuttal by the university and/or the terminated staff member will be at the discretion of the hearing body.

 - At the conclusion of the proofs, the hearing body will give each party an opportunity to make closing arguments, orally and/or in writing.
 If the hearing body requires additional evidence before rendering its decision, it will so advise the parties before the conclusion of the hearing and will give the parties a reasonable opportunity, generally not to exceed five to ten days, to comment or rebut.